Bennotsi-MTG/Doomsday-Codex/core/basics.md

 priority after casting it.
 This may be a bit overly cautious, but there's no harm and in this way you can avoid discussions during tournament play.

-*Three Wishes*
+*Act on Impulse*

 ```
 GP in hand.
--> TW, LED, GP, LED, BW(ToA)                BBB+1UU (6)   8 Storm
+-> AoI, LED, GP, LED, BW(ToA)               BBB+R2 (6)   8 Storm
 ```

-1. Cast Doomsday build: [TW, LED, LED, GP, BW]
+1. Cast Doomsday build: [AoI, LED, LED, GP, BW]
-2. Cast GP, draw (TW)
+2. Cast GP, draw (AoI)
-3. Cast TW, exile (LED, LED, GP)
+3. Cast AoI, exile (LED, LED, GP)
 4. Cast LED
 5. Cast LED
 6. Cast GP, hold priority crack LEDs for BBB+RRR, draw (BW)
 7. Cast BW targeting ToA
 8. Cast ToA

-This pile costs BBB+1UU and 4 life and results in 8 storm, which is 16 lifeloss.
+This pile costs BBB+R2 and 4 life and results in 8 storm, which is 16 lifeloss.
-Like with Ideas Unbound, the mana cost for the draw spell (1UU) can be - and often is - paid for by a Lion's Eye Diamond in response to the first GP.
-The most important difference is that Three Wishes not actually draws but exiles the cards.
-This means that Lion's Eye Diamond's activation cost will not affect your ability to cast the cards 'drawn' with Three Wishes.
-If you are low on life can also build -> TW, LED, LED, BW, X and directly 'draw' Burning Wish with Three Wishes, this will produce once less storm however it does let you 'hide' a card in your Doomsday stack from your opponent.
+Like with Ideas Unbound, the mana cost for the draw spell (R2) can be - and often is - paid for by a Lion's Eye Diamond in response to the first GP.
+The most important difference is that Act on Impulse not actually draws but exiles the cards.
+This means that Lion's Eye Diamond's activation cost will not affect your ability to cast the cards 'drawn' with Act on Impulse.
+If you are low on life can also build -> AoI, LED, LED, BW, X and directly 'draw' Burning Wish with Three Wishes, this will produce once less storm however it does let you 'hide' a card in your Doomsday stack from your opponent.

+Something key to note is any instance of AoI can be replaced with TW by simply changing any associated costs from R2 to UU1.

 ### Double cantrip piles